 - from the side effects of cancer treatment — even if your cancer is not in a body organ that involves reproduction (for example, skin or bowel)

 Sometimes fertility problems are temporary after treatment, but in some situations, they can be permanent.

 Which types of cancer treatment can affect my fertility?

 The type of cancer you have and how it's treated are important in deciding what fertility preservation techniques will work best for you.
-Often, cancer treatment can be delayed for a few weeks so you have time to consider or undergo treatments to preserve your fertility.
+Sometimes, you can delay cancer treatment for a few weeks to give you time to consider, or have treatments, to preserve your fertility.

 Will I pass my cancer on to my children?

-Most cancers are not passed on from parent to child.
-A small number of cancers can be passed on through the parent’s genetic material — their eggs or sperm.
-You can choose to have genetic testing before trying to conceive to see whether you carry any of these genes.
-Genetic counselling services can advise you further about what your genetic screening results mean for your family.
+Some cancers are related to faulty genes and can be passed on in biological families.
+You can choose to have genetic testing before trying to get pregnant, to see if you carry any of these genes.
+You can also use counselling services, specialising in genetics, to learn what the screening results mean for your family.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: July 2021
+Last reviewed: July 2023